bitlap/validation-scala/docs/ext.md

 def update(@Validated @NotNull person1: Person) // the constraint @NotNull will not be used def update(@Validated @Positive num: Int) // the constraint @Positive will not be used
 ```

+## TODO

+Add scala 3 annotations:
+- `@ValidatedParameters`        Support for validating all parameters of a method and throwing `IllegalArgumentException` on demand
+- `@ValidBindingParameters`     Support for validating all parameters of a method and catching errors in the `bind: BindingResult` parameter